 Location: Historic Ysleta Mission – 131 Zaragoza St., El Paso, Texas

 Features: The event focuses on El Paso’s culture, history, and traditions, and serves as a family-friendly event embraced by the entire Mission Valley community.
 The festival hosts a variety of live music performances that highlight the best local talent in El Paso and the southwest region.

-Authentic Tex-Mex and southwest cuisine prepared by Mission Valley families and local food vendors demonstrate an extensive variety of food and beverages available during the festivities.
+Southwest cuisine prepared by Mission Valley families and local food vendors demonstrate an extensive variety of food and beverages available during the festivities.

-In addition to the food and entertainment, the Ysleta Mission Festival is a family-friendly event which features carnival-style game booths, arts and crafts displays, old-fashioned cake walks, Native-American cultural dancing, Mexican loteria, and much more, drawing a broad range of people from all over El Paso and the southwest region
+In addition to the food and entertainment, the Ysleta Mission Festival is a family-friendly event which features carnival-style game booths, arts and crafts displays, old-fashioned cake walks, Native-American cultural dancing, Mexican loteria, and much more, drawing a broad range of people from all over El Paso and the southwest region.

-surpassing over 25,000 throughout the course of the three-day festival.
-Because the fairgrounds and vendor space will be considerably increased, this year’s festival is expected to attract over 30,000 individuals.
+Attendence: The event continues to draw larger crowds every year, with attendance surpassing over 25,000 throughout the course of the three-day festival.
+Because the fairgrounds and vendor space will be considerably increased, next year’s festival is expected to attract over 30,000 individuals.